zomgbat/BasicShapes/README.md

 # BasicShapes

-A basic version of my website Shapes, which I am transferring from ourshapes.wordpress,com
+A basic version of my website Shapes, which I am transferring from ourshapes.wordpress.com